WebstaurantStore / Food Service Resources / Smallwares / Types of Saucepans

 • Poor heat conductor

-With its main feature obviously being a non-stick surface, these pans typically have a black interior for easy identification.
-This interior is a coating of PTFE, or Teflon®.
+With its main feature being a non-stick surface, non-stick saucepans also typically have a black interior for easy identification.
+This interior is a coating of PTFE or Teflon®.

 Pros